joeltornatore/fibonacci/README.md

-# fibionacci
+# fibonacci
 Let's generate Fibonacci numbers!
-[Run the program in your browser](http://htmlpreview.github.com/?https://github.com/joeltornatore/fibionacci/blob/master/fibber.html)!
+[Run the program in your browser](http://htmlpreview.github.com/?https://github.com/joeltornatore/fibonacci/blob/master/fibber.html)!

-Jeffery and I were exploring Fibionacci numbers, and decided to write a program to generate them.
-The first two Fibionacci numbers are 0 and 1, and every successive number is calculated by summing the previous two.
+Jeffery and I were exploring Fibonacci numbers, and decided to write a program to generate them.
+The first two Fibonacci numbers are 0 and 1, and every successive number is calculated by summing the previous two.
 So the sequnce starts like this:
 * 0